Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 "Yes, this might work!"
 I pumped my arm slightly.

 This process of heating and rapid cooling called 'quenching' would be our ticket to escape.
 Seemingly understanding what to do, Eryn drew her dagger and focused her magic onto the dagger's tip.
 As her dagger glowed bright red, she stabbed it into the surface of the wall, where there was the least amount of magic stones.
-Though she was focusing fire magic onto a single point, a significant portion of the mana was still being syphoned into the adjacent stones.
+Focusing her fire magic onto a single point through a medium would help concentrate the mana flow.
+It would be less likely that stray mana would be syphoned from the spell in this case, but given how many magic stones were around, a significant portion of mana was still being absorbed by them.
 Despite this, the area where the wall was stabbed started gradually glowing red, the glow spreading with time.

 After the red glow enlarged to the size of our heads, Eryn stopped the spell and jumped back.
 This was my cue to dump the remaining water onto the area.
 The water turned into steam upon impact as the wall lost its red glow.
 A few fractures had developed on the surface.

 Grabbing my hammer, I hit one of the lines as hard as I could.
-With a dull thud, the fracture propagated farther up and down the wall, but nothing else happened.
+With a dull thud, the fracture propagated further up and down the wall, but nothing else happened.

 "Huh?
 That's it?
 What should we do-" A kick impacting the wall interrupted me.